Fall Blast Church Leader Resources

 Guidebooks

-This packet is a pocketbook guide to help you create a Christ-centered cabin experience and lead your campers with purpose and care.
-Inside, you’ll find a general schedule, space to jot down cabin discussion questions, and other important details.
+This packet is a pocketbook guide to help church leaders and students have a Christ-centered experience at camp.
 Feel free to review it now, but we will have a printed copy available when you arrive at camp.

 Coming Soon